 Even though plugins are just WordPress extensions and they can’t work outside the CMS, plugins act like software on its own.
-Each plugin is coded differently, has unique features and needs regular updates.
+Each plugin is coded differently, has unique features, and needs regular updates.

 Developers should update WordPress plugins on a regular basis.
 Well, at least if they care about their product.
-Some updates will bring you new features, other will fix bugs and compatibility issues, while the most important thing is to patch known security holes.
+Some updates will bring you new features, others will fix bugs and compatibility issues, while the most important thing is to patch known security holes.
 You wouldn’t like to have a plugin that allows intruders access to your site, wouldn’t you?

 As time passes by, you might end up having dozens of plugins on your site, and you will have to update WordPress plugins on a regular basis.
 Some will have new updates a few times per month, and updating them manually may drive you crazy.
 If you have a short fuse, you might want to update WordPress plugins automatically.

 To enable automatic updates for all of your WordPress plugins, you just need to tell that to your CMS.
 No, stop yelling at your computer screen; unfortunately, we’re still far away from having the technology that will completely understand us, so you need to change the communication channel and update the functions.php file instead.
 Even if you have no clue what the file is all about, you shouldn’t worry.
 Just to be sure that you’re covered, create a backup.

 - Open functions.php file